canonical/charmed-5g/docs/how-to/deploy_cups_sdcore.md

       gnb-subnet: 10.204.0.0/24
 EOF
 ```
-[`TODO:` explanation of the gNB subnet?
-Here we used a new subnet, but nowhere in the doc do we create or explain it as it belongs in a gNB simulator how to]

-Next, we create a Juju model to represent the User Plane, using the cloud `user-plane-cluster`, which was created in the Bootstrap step.
+Create a Juju model to represent the User Plane, using the cloud `control-plane-cluster`.

 ```bash
 juju add-model user-plane user-plane-cluster